Reducing Complex Integration Efforts with SWaP-C Optimized Video Switching

 Complex Video Requirements

-There are several ways to connect video producers, such as cameras or computers and consumers of video for example displays or recorders or indeed image processing computers.
-The most common and established method is raw video which offers the truest reproduction and lowest latency.
+There are several ways to connect video producers, such as cameras or computers, and consumers of video for example displays or recorders or indeed image processing computers.
+The most common and established method is a raw video which offers the truest reproduction and lowest latency.

-More recently, video over IP (internet protocol) using fibre or copper Ethernet has become more popular – either uncompressed (e.g. GigE Vision) or compressed (e.g. H.264).
+More recently, video over IP (internet protocol) using fiber or copper Ethernet has become more popular – either uncompressed (e.g. GigE Vision) or compressed (e.g. H.264).
 This trend is expected to continue as 10 Gb Ethernet drops in price as it inevitably will.
-However, there remains many application areas where native video will continue to be the distribution format of choice.
+However, there remain many application areas where the native video will continue to be the distribution format of choice.
 This is true, for example, where the application does not warrant the overhead of an Ethernet infrastructure.